blankenshipg17/ISPel-content-web-applications/web-apps/database_and_flask/part3/index.md

 * db.session.commit(), you need to commit your <font color=red>changes</font> (insert, delete, modify) and then the DB will be updated

-## Data Display and Interaction
-* Example 40_hole
-* Buttons to interact with DB
-* Interactions:
-  * Querying rows
-  * Delete rows.
-* <font color=red>Challenge:</font>
-  * place all existing users in the select list
-* Deleting chosen user with MY_DELET request.
-  * user filter to find the chosen user
-* We will learn how to clean Example 40 when we learn Flask migration and web forms.

 |||[Index](../../)||| [Prev](../part2/)||| [Next](../part4)|||